Bill Murphy (Irish actor): Feature films

 Murphy's feature film credits include Criminal Affairs (1997) starring Louis Mandylor and James Marshall, My Brother's War (1997) starring Josh and James Brolin, Ordinary Decent Criminal (2000) starring Kevin Spacey, Linda Fiorentino and Colin Farrell, Moving Target (2000) starring Don "The Dragon" Wilson, and The Cabin (2011) starring Steven Brand and Lea Thompson.

 TV series

 In 2003, Murphy portrayed the character Nick Barret in the RTÉ One soap opera Fair City.
 Murphy is also credited with roles in Jack Taylor (2010) starring Iain Glen and in Titanic: Blood and Steel (2012) with Kevin Zegers and Derek Jacobi.
 In 2022, Murphy featured as the character Øgda in Season 1 of the Netflix series Vikings: Valhalla, a spin-off of the popular TV Series Vikings by Michael Hirst.
+In 2023, Murphy appeared as Superintendent Walsh in the RTÉ and TVNZ coproduction of The Gone.